Exercise: Data preparation (Importing PDF tables into QGIS)#

 ../../_images/en_tabula_csv_excel.png

 1. Excel does not automatically recognise the comma delimited format.
 We can fix this by selecting the column A, navigating to Data > Text to Columns.
-A new window will open:
+A new window will open.
+Leave the settings as they are and click Ok.

 Note